jonnyli1125/jonnyli1125.github.com/_posts/2026-08-28-vibe-coding-magic-frieren.md

 I'd like to throw out a hypothesis here: **the impact of a software engineer with a coding agent is determined directly by their ability to *visualize* what they're building.** The more detail in which you can visualize what you want to build, the higher the probability you'll be able to *realize* that exact thing you wanted, instead of getting just slop code.

-It is probably actually impossible for AI to one-shot the exact thing you wanted to build if you don't specify it in detail, because the space of things that fit your description is too large otherwise.
+It is probably impossible for AI to one-shot the exact thing you wanted to build if you don't specify it in detail, because the space of things that fit your description is too large otherwise.

 The ability to visualize has always been important, even before coding agents and AI, but it feels like it's becoming especially important now as coding agents get better.
 Prior to coding agents, maybe you could visualize how something works, but it might have taken massive effort to learn all the coding frameworks, concepts, libraries, etc to achieve that.
 However, as coding agents get better, the need for prerequisite knowledge approaches zero, and instead the ability to visualize what is happening and what you want becomes the determing factor for impact.